Updated March 24, 2021 to reflect amendments made to the law.

-While several states, including Florida, Illinois, and North Carolina, have student privacy laws that prohibit or restrict biometric data collection, New York’s new law also requires the Education Commissioner to publish a report and recommendations about the technology’s appropriate use and necessary privacy safeguards before schools can move forward, if at all, with such technology.
-Specifically, the law directs the Commissioner to consult with stakeholders to study the privacy implications of collecting, storing, securing, retaining, sharing, and accessing biometric information in schools.
-It also directs the Commissioner to consider the technology’s accuracy, whether it is appropriate for school settings, the potential for algorithmic bias, and whether and how students and school visitors should be notified of schools’ use of the technology.
+While several states, including Florida, Illinois, and North Carolina, have student privacy laws that prohibit or restrict biometric data collection, New York’s new law also requires the Director of the state’s Office for Information Technology Services to publish a report and recommendations about the technology’s appropriate use and necessary privacy safeguards before schools can move forward, if at all, with such technology.
+Specifically, the law directs the Director, in consultation with the state’s Education Commissioner to consult with stakeholders to study the privacy implications of collecting, storing, securing, retaining, sharing, and accessing biometric information in schools.
+It also directs the Director to consider the technology’s accuracy, whether it is appropriate for school settings, the potential for algorithmic bias, and whether and how students and school visitors should be notified of schools’ use of the technology.

 Most news stories speculated that the law was a response to events in New York’s Lockport City School District, which, despite significant criticism, launched a $2.75 million district-wide facial recognition system in January 2020.
 A concerned parent called it a “wasteful and dangerous experiment,” citing fears of the chilling effects of such surveillance on students and staff.
 Civil society organizations have raised concerns about facial recognition technology in schools, citing its invasive nature and the potential for discrimination, as well as the unique sensitivity and vulnerability of the information collected.
 A coalition of more than 40 organizations released a letter in early 2020 calling for a ban on facial recognition on college campuses, and a study by the University of Michigan published in August 2020 recommended a ban on facial recognition in schools.
 FPF supports a targeted prohibition on the use of facial recognition for school security purposes, as these systems do not offer sufficient benefits that outweigh the risks of their use.